 Once research, educational materials, surveys and campaign plans are completed, the products will be shared with TDA.

-Hunter, assistant commissioner for TDA, said he hopes that because of this project, accidents, like the one in Amarillo, will be avoided.
+Hunter, assistant commissioner for TDA, said he hopes that because of this project, accidents will be avoided.

 “My expectations for this project is that we will have a heightened awareness for pesticide safety,” Hunter said.